FINRA Quotation and Trading Facility Rules

 • Prohibits practices that would manipulate the market or disadvantage customers

-FINRA Rule 5330 - Adjustment of Orders
+Adjustment of Open Orders

-This rule requires adjustment of open orders on the ex-dividend date for certain corporate actions:
+The order-adjustment rule requires adjustment of open orders on the ex-dividend date for certain corporate actions:

 • Reduce orders: Open buy limit orders, open sell stop orders, and open stop-limit orders below the market are reduced by the amount of the dividend on the ex-date